Special guardianship orders are more permanent than long term fostering and child arrangement orders.

 Review of financial support

 The local authority must review the financial support it’s providing at least once a year, or sooner if there is a change in circumstances.
+You must notify the Family and Friends team if your financial circumstances change at any time.

 The permanence team will complete the necessary documents to authorise your allowance once they receive the completed financial assessment.